Brendan Rodgers Player Props: Rockies vs. Dodgers

 Brendan Rodgers At The Plate

-- Rodgers has had a base hit in four of six games this season, and multiple hits once.
+- In four of six games this season, Rodgers has had at least one hit, including one game with multiple hits.

-- In six games played this year, he has not hit a home run.
+- He has not hit a home run in his six games this year.

-- Rodgers has driven in a run twice this year, but just one in each of those games.
+- Rodgers has picked up an RBI twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.